Stan Webb (rugby league): Retirement, and return to Auckland for Ellerslie United

 Devonport reported that Webb would “view the game from the bank in future”.
 On 9 May the Otago Daily Times reported that Webb was moving to Dunedin and would probably represent the City club there however he did not play any rugby league in 1929.
 Then in 1930 prior to the start of the season it was reported that he would be turning out for Ellerslie United.
 He played in their opening match with City Rovers and the match was drawn 12-12.
 He joined Craddock Dufty and Wally Somers in the Ellerslie side.
 There was a good deal of controversy surrounding the match as Dufty was sent off after disputing a try to Ben Davidson at the end of the match which leveled the scores.
 City came in for some criticism after the match as they protested the playing of Webb who they believed didn't have a clearance to play for Ellerslie.

 It was considered ironic as City didn't have clearance to play Davidson but fielded him in the hope that his clearance would be granted belatedly.
 Davidson had returned from England where he had been playing for Wigan.

 Webb ultimately played 14 matches for Ellerslie and scored 2 tries and kicked a conversion.
 They struggled during the season but managed 4 wins and a draw to come 7th out of 8 teams in first grade.

-The 1931 season saw Ellerslie, Otahuhu and Mangere combine to form a senior team.
-During the season Mangere fought to remove themselves from the combined side essentially meaning it was a combined Ellerslie-Otahuhu side.
+The 1931 season saw Ellerslie, Otahuhu and Māngere United combine to form a senior team.
+During the season Māngere fought to remove themselves from the combined side essentially meaning it was a combined Ellerslie-Otahuhu side.
 Webb played 13 matches for the side and scored 4 tries and kicked 4 penalties.
 Ellerslie-Otahuhu struggled in the first grade competition winning just 1 game and drawing another to finish last.
 They were then knocked out in the first round by Richmond Rovers 15–11.
 The 4 penalties Webb kicked all came in his final ever game of rugby league against Richmond.

 Webb then retired from playing at the end of the 1931 season.